 National History

 The Fraternity of Phi Gamma Delta was founded in 1848 by a group of six men at Jefferson College.
-John McCarty, Samuel Wilson, James Elliot Jr., Namman Fletcher, Daniel Crofts, and Ellis Greg set out to form a men’s fraternal organization that aimed to promote lifelong friendships, to reaffirm high ethical standards and values, and to foster personal development in the pursuit of excellence.
-Over the past century and a half, The Fraternity of Phi Gamma Delta has established chapters in over 100 colleges and universities.
+John McCarty, Samuel Wilson, James Elliot Jr., Namman Fletcher, Daniel Crofts, and Ellis Greg set out to form a men’s fraternal organization that aimed to promote lifelong friendships, reaffirm high ethical standards and values, and foster personal development in the pursuit of excellence.
+Over the past century and a half, The Fraternity of Phi Gamma Delta has established chapters in over 150 colleges and universities.

 Chapter History

-| Paul H. Bracher | Randy West |
+Paul H. Bracher | Randy West |

-| James E. Jordan | Jeff Steen |
+James E. Jordan | Lias J. "Jeff" Steen |

-| Bo Farr | Stuart Sasser |
+Bo Farr | Stuart Sasser |

-| Deets Finley | Carper Capt |
+Deets E. Finley | Scott M. Kleberg |

-| Robert J. Walker | Scott Kleberg |
+Robert J. Walker | Steve N. Dishman |

-| Steve Thompson | Steve Dishman |
+Steve Thompson | Dean A. Kubecka |

 The early members of Aggie FIJI quickly made friends with some sororities, and held parties at house off S. College Ave.
 The men and their dates would stay up late dancing to music from a stereo they installed in their pantry, often turning counters and kitchen tables into dance floors.